Koushik45/localrepo/README.md

-This is done from local repo
+This is done from local repo.
+By Koushik